buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcBuildingElementProxyTypeEnum.md

-# IfcBuildingElementProxyTypeEnum
+# IfcBuiltElementProxyTypeEnum

-This enumeration defines the available generic types for _IfcBuildingElementProxy_ or _IfcBuildingElementProxyType_.
+This enumeration defines the available generic types for _IfcBuiltElementProxy_ or _IfcBuiltElementProxyType_.

 > HISTORY&nbsp; New enumeration IFC2x3